dlaub3/blog/perl/practical-perl-primer.md

 # https://perldoc.perl.org/index-functions-by-cat.html
 # string functions
-say()   # say outputs a new line at the end of the output Perl 5.10+ print() # print and say default to sandard stream for their output
+say()   # say outputs a new line at the end of the output Perl 5.10+ print() # print and say default to standard stream for their output

 my @a = (1, 2, 3, 4);
 my %h = (one =&gt; 1, two =&gt; 2, three =&gt; 3);